Turbo vpn edge extension review for microsoft edge users in 2025

 How do I uninstall the Turbo VPN Edge extension from Edge?

 Open Edge, go to Extensions, find Turbo VPN Edge, click Remove, and restart Edge to ensure the change takes effect.
-Nordvpn how many devices can you actually use the full story

 Is there a mobile version of Turbo VPN that pairs with Edge on Windows?

 Many providers offer mobile VPN apps for iOS and Android that can complement the Edge extension, but you’ll need to manage them separately on mobile devices.
+Troubleshooting the nordvpn desktop app when it refuses to open 2026

 What should I look for in a good Edge VPN extension overall?